Accelerator-One-Days-Track-1/skill-sharpening-project-two/readme.md

 <img src="./assets/sharpen.webp" alt="Sharpening" width="500">

 ## Project Description

+When learning a new skill, it is crucial to practice it over and over again.
 This project is a series of exercises to help you sharpen your basic JavaScript skills.
+The files will range in difficulty, but all will require you to reproduce skills you've just learned.

 Each file in the `src` folder focuses on a different data structure and a different goal.